timvideos/getting-started/Home.md

 # Welcome!

 Welcome to TimVideos.us!

-We're busy working on several exciting video-related open source projects right now.
+TimVideos.us is a group of exciting projects which together create a system for doing both recording and live event streaming for conferences, meetings, user groups and other presentations.

+We hope that, through our projects, the costs and expertise currently required to produce live streaming events will be reduced to near zero.
+We wish to develop a system where everyone has the ability to record presentations and host live remote participants across the globe.

 Whether you want to work hands-on with hardware or code in a variety of languages, we have a project for you.
 Join the team!
 This information should help you explore the projects and learn how to get started.

 ## Getting Started